The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - A different education profile is required for a freelance career.
 In addition to hard skills, freelancing involves selling and marketing abilities.
 Finding new clients is the number one challenge for every freelancer.
 Remaining visible to potential clients worldwide requires skill as an online marketer, website designer, and social network guru.
 Negotiating skills are also a necessity.
 All of these abilities must be acquired early on in a freelancer’s career.

 - To remain highly motivated, working in a field with passion is the only sustainable solution.
 Thus, education will have to be closely aligned with personal preferences and talents.

 - Continuous learning will become an important habit.
 Keeping up with rapidly changing industry trends must be an integral part of media consumption and social networking.

 - Freelance workers will increasingly face global competition.
 Thus, comprehensive English language skills will become indispensable.

 - A different mindset is also required to endure the freelancer’s low level of job security.
 Instead of hoping to land a permanent position, confidence and the entrepreneurial spirit are vital to future success.

 - Traditional lobbies, consisting of welfare-oriented political parties and unions, will attempt to hinder the growing freelance trend.
-Bureaucratic rules and complicated tax codes, as well as strict audits and other limitations, will be imposed on freelancers in many countries.
+Bureaucratic rules, complicated tax codes, strict audits, and other limitations will be imposed on freelancers in many countries.
 These already include “disguised employment” rules.
-Freelancers must be aware that they may suddenly find themselves in an existence-threatening legislative environment.
-Adjusting to dramatic changes may even include relocating to a different country.
+Freelancers must know that they may suddenly find themselves in an existence-threatening legislative environment.
+Adjusting to dramatic changes may even involve relocating to a different country.

 - Innovative companies will have to become project-oriented.
 Matrix organizations will be vigorously slimmed down.
 Middle management will suffer the most from this change.